Welcome to Montréal’s mighty Mount Royal

 Giving onto the Kondiaronk Belvedere lookout, it’s a great spot to warm up with hot cocoa and baked goodies in the winter or cool down with lemonade or ice cream in the summer.

-At the Beaver Lake Pavilion – inaugurated in 1958 and considered one of Québec’s most innovative public buildings at the time – there’s Café des Amis, a full-fledged sit-down restaurant, upstairs and a hangout space downstairs (now serving cold meals, salads and sandwiches to go only).
+At the Beaver Lake Pavilion — inaugurated in 1958 and considered one of Québec’s most innovative public buildings at the time — there’s a café upstairs and a hangout space downstairs.

 And more points of interest